Khat

-Nomenclature
+Terminology

 The genus name Catha is a Latinization of the Arabic name قات, which is regularly romanized as qāt.
 Other romanizations include kat, quatt, qaad, qhat, ghat, and chat.

-The khat plant is known by a variety of names, such as qat and gat in Yemeni Arabic, qaat and jaad in Somali, and chat in Harari and Amharic.
+The khat plant is known by a variety of names, such as qat and gat in Yemeni Arabic, qaat and jaad in Somali, and chat (ጫት) in Harari and Amharic.
 It is also known as jimaa in the Oromo language, mayirungi in Luganda, and as miraa and muguka in Swahili.
-In the African Great Lakes region, where Catha edulis is (in some areas) cultivated, it is known as miraa, muhulo, muguka and muirungi.
+In the African Great Lakes region, where Catha edulis is (in some areas) cultivated, it is known as muguka, muhulo, miraa and muirungi.

-It also goes by various descriptive names, such as Abyssinian tea, Arabian tea, kafta, jimaa, and Somalian tea in its endemic regions of the Horn of Africa and the Arabian peninsula.
+It also goes by various descriptive names, such as Abyssinian tea, Arabian tea, kafta, jimaa, and Somali tea in its endemic regions of the Horn of Africa and the Arabian peninsula.
 In South Africa, the plant is known as Bushman's tea.
 The plant is also known as chat tree and flower of paradise.

-Vernacular names

 In the Indian subcontinent, Catha edulis is sometimes referred to by its Unani name Kat or Qaat in traditional texts.